YubinHan73/LSKANet/README.md

 1. Use `python test.py` to start the inferencing
 2. Visualization results can be found in `/tools/test_out/`

-## Notes
+## Acknowledgements
 We build our code on [MMsegmentation](https://github.com/open-mmlab/mmsegmentation).
-Thanks a lot!
+Thanks original authors for their impressive work!

 ## Questions
 For further question about the code or paper, please contact Yubin Han:15073176834@163.com.